supertuxkart/stk-stats/README.md

  * data_version: Report version.
 SuperTuxKart currently reports `1`
  * data: A json string with all parameters of the report.
 See below for an incomplete example.

+STK has the `ENABLE_CPU` option disabled by default, see issue supertuxkart/stk-code#1587.

 ```JSON
 {"os_unix":1,
  "os_bsd":0,